codepath/android_guides/Creating-and-Using-Fragments.md

 There are three ways a fragment and an activity can communicate:

-1. Activity can construct a fragment and set arguments
+1. **Bundle** - Activity can construct a fragment and set arguments
-2. Activity can call methods on a fragment instance
+2. **Methods** - Activity can call methods on a fragment instance
-3. Fragment can fire listener events on an activity via an interface
+3. **Listener** - Fragment can fire listener events on an activity via an interface

 #### Fragment with Arguments